joseph-montanez/raylib-php/README.md

 ### Windows

-Windows requires compiling with PHP sources, you will still get a .dll in the end.
+Windows requires compiling with PHP sources (Currently Visual Studio 2017 needed), you will still get a .dll in the end.

-    cmake clean
-    buildconf --force
-    configure --with-raylib
-    nmake

 You will need to also compile RayLib as well.
 At the time writing I am using Visual Studio 2017 compiler, since PHP 7.4 requires this.
 Once compiled paste the following files: